klerk-framework/website/docs/advanced-topics/security.md

 ---
 # Security

-Clerk has some properties that helps you secure the data:
+Klerk has some properties that helps you secure the data:

-* Clerk is secure by design, i.e. the [authorization](/docs/building-config/authorization) rules are evaluated automatically (unless explicitly skipped).
+* Klerk is secure by design, i.e. the [authorization](/docs/building-config/authorization) rules are evaluated automatically (unless explicitly skipped).
-* Clerk is secure by default, i.e. nothing is allowed unless explicitly permitted.
+* Klerk is secure by default, i.e. nothing is allowed unless explicitly permitted.
 * An audit log is provided out-of-the-box.
 * The [authorization](/docs/building-config/authorization) configuration is granular.
 E.g. reading of a whole model and reading of a specific property in the model are two different things.